 How will a home inspection benefit me?

-A home inspection is neither an appraisal, which determines the market value of a home, nor a municipal inspection, which verifies compliance with local codes.
+A home inspection is neither an appraisal, which determines the market value of a home nor a municipal inspection, which verifies compliance with local codes.
 A real estate agent will not determine for you the condition of the property.
 It is your responsibility as a buyer to ascertain the condition of the property.
-A licensed, professional inspector is best qualified to make an unbiased and objective evaluation of the functionality of an item or if it is in need of repair or replacement.

 Since Idaho does not regulate the home inspection industry or require state licensing, how do we tell the difference between a qualified home inspector and some random guy with a fancy name tag?
 Joshua McKay, the owner of Lake City Inspections, was kind enough to offer some pointers;